AnthonyAAlston/Configuring-IP-Addresses-and-Routing/README.md

-# IP Addressing & Routing — Cisco Packet Tracer
+# Configuring IP Addresses and Routing — Cisco Packet Tracer

 ## 📄 Overview

-This project demonstrates how to configure static IP addresses and routing protocols in a multi-router network using Cisco Packet Tracer.
-It includes:
-- Assigning static IP addresses to PCs and router interfaces
-- Enabling and configuring RIP version 2 for routing
-- Verifying connectivity through ping tests
+This project simulates a basic routed network using Cisco Packet Tracer.
+It demonstrates the manual configuration of IP addresses, subnetting, static addressing on PCs, and dynamic routing with RIP version 2.
+The goal was to ensure full connectivity between end devices across multiple subnets.

 ---

 ## 🖼 Topology

+The network consists of:

+- 2 Routers (Router0 and Router1)
+- 2 Switches (Switch0 and Switch1)
+- 2 PCs (PC0 and PC1)

 ![Network Topology](tt1.png)

 ---